Mental Health Facilities Putnam County, NY

 Covecare Center Pros Program

 Covecare Center Pros Program is a mental health treatment center in Putnam County, NY, located at 1808 Route 6, 10512 zip code area.
 Covecare Center Pros Program provides outpatient treatment.
-Covecare Center Pros Program offers behavior modification, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
-Covecare Center Pros Program also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Covecare Center Pros Program consist of psychosocial rehabilitation services, suicide prevention services and mentoring/peer support/consumer-run services.
+Covecare Center Pros Program offers cognitive behavioral therapy, group therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Covecare Center Pros Program also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
+Additional services at Covecare Center Pros Program consist of court-ordered outpatient treatment, case management and suicide prevention services.

 Putnam Hospital Center Mental Health Services

-Putnam Hospital Center Mental Health Services is a mental health clinic in Putnam County, New York, located at 670 Stoneleigh Avenue, 10512 zip code.
-Putnam Hospital Center Mental Health Services offers partial hospitalization/day treatment and hospital inpatient treatment.
-Putnam Hospital Center Mental Health Services provides individual psychotherapy, dialectical behavior therapy and activity therapy to adults, seniors 65 or older and young adults.
+Putnam Hospital Center Mental Health Services is one of mental health facilities in Putnam County, New York, located at 670 Stoneleigh Avenue, 10512 zip code.
+Putnam Hospital Center Mental Health Services provides hospital inpatient treatment and partial hospitalization/day treatment.
+Putnam Hospital Center Mental Health Services provides activity therapy, psychotropic medication and dialectical behavior therapy to young adults, seniors 65 or older and adults.

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.